ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/11_Equipment/115313 Laboratory Fume Hoods.md

    1. Ignite smoke bomb at the source of auxiliary air and observe the flow of smoke/air down the face and into the hood.
 Close sash and observe flow patterns.
 Verify that operation is safe and proper.
    1. Move a lighted smoke bomb throughout the fume hood work area directing smoke across the work surface and against the sidewalls and baffle.
 Verify that smoke is contained within the fume hood and rapidly exhausted.
    1. ADJUSTING
-   1. Repair or remove and replace defective work, as directed by NREL upon completion of installation.
+   1. Repair or remove and replace defective work, as directed by Owner upon completion of installation.
    1. Adjust sash, fixtures, accessories and other moving or operating parts to function smoothly.
    1. CLEANING
    1. Clean equipment, touch up as required.
    1. PROTECTION OF FINISHED WORK
    1. Provide all necessary protective measures to prevent exposure of equipment from exposure to other construction activity.
    1. Advise contractor of procedures and precautions for protection of material and installed fume hoods from damage by work of other trades.
-1. END OF SECTIONTHIS PAGE INTENTIONALLY BLANK